michaelmuse/linkpuller/README.md

 ---

--External data:
+-Here were the things I used to get external data:
   * Twitter gem
     * Specifically to look up user timelines, in different quantities

   * Diffbot API
     * To enrich the articles - this may run out of credits at some point

+---
 To use linkpuller, just log in, choose a username that generally has great links, and pick an amount of tweets to pull.
 The more you pull, the longer it takes.
-Generally, pulling all tweets from a user will take a very long time.
+Generally, pulling all tweets from a user will take a very long time and potentially cause issues.

 In the view function, it arranges links by domain and actually writes you an export file of the bookmarks that you can upload to your browser.
 This would let you quickly bookmark all the links in your browser from an @username you like so that you might browse them later.